en

 Requirements Public Exempt Wholesale Commercial Papers SME Bonds

-Target Investors Not limited Accredited investors Accredited investors Accredited investors Not limited
+Target Investors Not limited Professional client Professional client Professional client Not limited

 Offering Document Full Prospectus compliant with AIFC Market Rules Terms and Conditions based on AIX template Offer document based on AIX template Terms and Conditions based on AIX template Terms and Conditions based on AIX template